 Social Security Insurance Based Benefits

-Income from the PUC is not counted against Security Retirement, Disability, Survivor or Dependent insurance-based benefits.
+The PUC benefit, as well as the PUA benefit, does not reduce Security Retirement, Disability, Survivor or Dependent insurance-based benefits.

-The $600, as well as the PUA benefit amount (or regular UI), will count as unearned income when determining eligibility during Cash Assistance application and recertification procedures.
+The PUC benefit, as well as the PUA benefit amount (and regular UI), will count as unearned income when determining eligibility during Cash Assistance application and recertification procedures.

 Public Housing and Section 8

-The $600 is excluded from income calculations for Public Housing, Section 8
+The PUC benefit is excluded from income calculations for Public Housing, Section 8

 and other HUD administered housing programs.